6 Reliable Guided Reading Tips That Really Work!

 • Are excited to learn and meet their goals

-Well, I may not have all the answers, but I can give you a few reliable guided reading tips that have worked wonders for me…
+Well, I may not have all the answers, but I can give you a few reliable guided reading tips that have worked wonders for me over the years.

 Be Explicit About Your Guided Reading Expectations

-Never assume your students know what you expect during guided reading:
+Never assume your students know what you expect during guided reading.

 Reward Them at the Reading Table

-I’m not talking about repeated trips to the treasure box.
-Keep it simple.
 I like to give tally marks each time I see students following the expectations listed on the behavior poster.
 I tape down seasonal notepad papers where I can quickly give tallies.
-Notice the notepad papers are alternately taped as apples and pumpkins.
-I will talk about that later in guided reading tip #5.
+Notice the notepad papers are alternately taped as apples and pumpkins?
+I will talk about this later in tip #5.

 Something to note: Don’t waste precious instruction time commenting each time you make a tally.
 Just give tallies when they are doing the right thing.
-They know what they are doing right.
+They know what they are doing right!

 Other students see it too and will try to do the same.
 Make them responsible for their learning behaviors.
-Once in a while, it is important to comment on good behavior, but if there is too much teacher talk, you lose instruction time.
+Once in a while, it is important to comment on good behavior, but if there is too much teacher talk, you will lose instruction time.

 Have All Materials Readily Available

-You should be able to quickly grab and teach!
+You should be able to quickly grab and teach.

 Here are some great blogs to check out what materials I use and how I instruct my groups using this guided reading tip: